Humboldt-Universität zu Berlin - Department of Social Sciences

 Winter Semester

-Joint Seminar I: Türkiye and Germany
+Joint Seminar I: Türkiye and Germany - A comparative Approach to the Study of Modernisation

-Lehrende: Fatma Umut Beşpınar, Claudia Matthes
+Lecturers: Fatma Umut Beşpınar, Claudia Matthes

 Türkiye and Germany, just as it is the case with other societies globally, face similar social, political, cultural and economic problems and challenges.
 This course aims to approach these problems and challenges from a comparative perspective to highlight differences and similarities.
 Particular attention will be paid to respective social transformations in each country as well as the bilateral relations, linkages, and potentials.

-Modern Türkiye: Social Transformations, Economic Development and Governance Structures
+Modern Türkiye: Political Transformations and Governance Structures

-Lehrende: Ayça Ergun
+Lecturer: Ayça Ergun

 Seminar: Social Science Readings in German I